alexsoble/alexsoble/_posts/2016-6-22-jmo-convo.md

 <span class="username">jmochicago</span> Yes!

 Okay.

+# 5 Rules for the Productive Future of Hack Nights
-1) Start with a question.

-And you will need to invite people from the community in to co-discover those questions.
+__1) Start with a question.__ And you will need to invite people from the community in to co-discover those questions.

 So, don’t start with the data you have.
 Start with the question someone wants to answer.
 Like,